-Draw a great looking Beans with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Beans with easy, step-by-step drawing instructions, and video tutorial.

 Beans are the seeds of plants in the legume family.
 Worldwide, many varieties of beans are cultivated for food.
 They are rich in protein, vitamins, and minerals.
 Often, the seeds are dried for later cooking; sometimes the entire seedpod is eaten, as in the case of green beans.